Nutty

 Capital Gains Tax

-And if any investments you owned that paid out dividends, you’d have to pay Dividend Tax too.
-That’s when a business you own (have shares in), pays out its profits to its owners (shareholders).
-The limit is £500 per year before you have to pay tax on them.
+And if any investments you own pay out dividends, you won't have to pay Dividend Tax too.
+That’s when a business you own (have shares in), pays out its profits to its owners (the shareholders).
+The limit is £500 per year before you have to pay tax on them if they aren't in an ISA.

 There’s also income tax, which is what you would pay on any interest you earn too.
 That’s the same tax you pay on your earnings, such as a salary.

-If the savings in your Junior ISA starts to build up a lot, you might have to pay a fair bit of tax if they were in your own name and not in an ISA!
+If the savings in your Junior ISA starts to build up a lot, you might have to pay a fair bit of tax if they weren't in an ISA!
 That would mean less cash for your kid(s) in future, plus paying tax each year would slow down how quickly the savings grow.

 Junior ISAs are pretty great then right?!